aijazakhtar/100-Days-100-Projects-IoT-and-Embedded-Systems-Challenge/Daily_log.md

 }

 void loop() {
-    oneAfterAnotherNoLoop(); // Run the LED animation function }
+    oneAfterAnotherNoLoop(); // Runs the LED animation function delay(1000);             // Wait for a second before the next sequence oneAfterAnotherLoop();   // Another LED animation
+    delay(1000);             // Wait for a second before the next sequence oneOnAtATime();         // Turns on one LED at a time delay(1000);             // Wait for a second before the next sequence inAndOut();              // Runs in and out effect delay(1000);             // Wait for a second before restarting }

-// Function to light up LEDs one after another void oneAfterAnotherNoLoop() {
+// Function to light up LEDs one after another without looping void oneAfterAnotherNoLoop() {
     int delayTime = 100; // Time to pause between LEDs for (int i = 0; i < 8; i++) {